projectsesame/sesame/design/custom-request-timeout.md

 	return []byte(fmt.Sprintf(`"%s"`, d.String())), nil
 }

-// Time interprets all forms of input received from the YAML file for Contour. func (d *JsonDuration) Time() (timeout time.Duration, valid bool) {
+// Time interprets all forms of input received from the YAML file for Sesame. func (d *JsonDuration) Time() (timeout time.Duration, valid bool) {
 	if d == nil {
 		// this means the timeout field (like request, idle, etc.) was not specified in the YAML file